-The annual Super Lawyers Pro Bono Awards honor those in the legal profession that exemplify excellence in practice in service of others through delivery of volunteer legal services to the poor, underrepresented or exploited.
+The Super Lawyers Pro Bono Awards honor those in the legal profession that exemplify excellence in practice in service of others through delivery of volunteer legal services to the poor, underrepresented or exploited.
 Awards are given out on a yearly basis to attorneys, firms, law students, law schools and other legal organizations based on pro bono efforts accomplished in the calendar year.

-Nominations for the 2013 Super Lawyers Pro Bono Awards are now closed.
+Nominations for the 2014 Super Lawyers Pro Bono Awards will open in May 2014.

 Super Lawyers Pro Bono Awards Archive:

 The Super Lawyers Pro Bono Awards are an initiative designed to recognize individual lawyers, law firms, law students, law schools and other institutions in the legal profession across the country that exhibit excellence in practice through the delivery of free legal services to the poor, underrepresented or exploited.
 Starting in 2011, the Awards will be granted to multiple recipients annually.

 Any legal professional or law student involved in significant pro bono efforts is eligible to receive an Award.
 Law students must study at an ABA accredited law school in the United States.
 Only legal residents of the U.S. and D.C. who are 18 years of age or older at the time of nomination are eligible for an Award.
 Potential candidates cannot be employed by an organization whose primary purpose is the provision of free legal services to the poor.

 For attorneys/firms/organizations that have:

 For law students/law clinics that have:

 The 2013 Pro Bono Award Nomination Form is available for download on SuperLawyers.com/ProBono.
 All nominations must be submitted to SLprobono@thomsonreuters.com to be eligible.